 In accordance with the Open Government Directive’s call for clarifying guidance, the availability and uses of “generic” Information Collection Requests (ICRs) was established to significantly streamline the process by which agencies may obtain OMB’s approval for particular information collections—usually voluntary, low-burden, and uncontroversial collections.
 The list below includes, but is not restricted to, some of the limitations of the NPS Programmatic Clearance Process.

-- Previously Approved Questions: Questions that were previously approved by OMB (for this or another agency), and are not within the scope or the Topic Areas approved under this Programmatic Clearance will not automatically exempt from this review.
+- Previously Approved Questions: Questions that were previously approved by OMB (for this or another agency), and are not within the scope or the Topic Areas approved under this Programmatic Clearance will not automatically be exempt from this review.
 Each question must be reviewed and approved within the context of the NPS Programmatic Clearance Process and the proposed survey.
 Some previously used questions may not be approved at the discretion of the NPS Information Collection Review Coordinator.

 - On-Site Intercept Surveys: All information collections in this category will be restricted to last no more than 15 minutes.
 There will be very few exceptions and those will be considered on a case by case basis.
 This burden must be verified by evidence of pretesting with subjects not familiar with the development of the study.
 On-site surveys should be implemented in a manner that is consistent with methods that will consider respondent fatigue.
 Previous survey results without an examination of respondent burden will not be considered as the sole justification for approval.